soldate/mini-bitcoin/README.md

 ## Understanding the code
 Inside mbtc.Main you get the "main method" starting point.

+Run and go to http://localhost:8080/

-Uncomment an put a breakpoint in the first line
+You can try put a breakpoint in the first line

 ```
 * K.SEEDS[0] = "localhost";
 ```

-Run and go to http://localhost:8080/
+and go debugging too. :-)

-Go debugging. :-)

 No threadssss, just ONE execution line.